bairblog/bairblog.github.io/about.md

 ## Translating Posts

-If you wish to translate our blog posts, please contact the individual authors of the posts, as they own the copyright.
+If you wish to translate our blog posts, please contact the authors of the posts, as they own the copyright.
 If you have trouble finding contact information, send email to `bair-blog@berkeley.edu` and we'll put you in touch.